zonemaster/zonemaster-backend/docs/Architecture.md

 ### Worker

-A Zonemaster *Worker* is a daemon that picks up *test* requests from the *Database*, runs them using the *Engine*, and records the results back to the *Database*.
+A Zonemaster *Worker* is a daemon that picks up *test* requests from the *Database*, runs them using the *Engine* library, and records the results back to the *Database*.
 A single *Worker* may handle several requests concurrently.
 The *Backend* architecture suppors multiple *Workers* interacting with the same *Database*.

 >